scriptweaver1/site/scripts/medusa-origin.md

 **[ATHENA]:** Your soft skin warmed to his touch, so it shall now be rough, and perpetually cold.

-**[ATHENA]:** Your tongue flickered in lust inside me, therefore yor new one will never fit your mouth...
+**[ATHENA]:** Your tongue flickered in lust inside me, therefore your new one will never fit your mouth...

 **[ATHENA]:** Your beautiful hair, which you let me use to rein you in like a animal, shall become just that.